Love Unleashed Tour

-The Love Unleashed Tour is the eighth headlining concert tour by American recording artist, Martina McBride.
-The tour was launched in support of McBride's thirteenth studio album, Reckless.
-The tour played nearly 40 concerts in the United States and Canada.
+The Love Unleashed Tour is the eighth headlining concert tour by American recording artist Martina McBride.
+Launched in support of McBride's thirteenth studio album, Reckless, the tour included nearly 40 concerts across the United States and Canada.

 Background

-The tour was announced in August 2016.
-McBride was in the middle of wrapping up a summer festival outing, which would immediately lead into the tour.
-The singer was also the headlining act for "Band Against Cancer".
-The tour commences in October 2016 with High Valley, Hailey Whitters and Shelly Fairchild as the rotating opening acts.
-In December 2016, McBride announced the second leg of the tour, in conjunction with CMT's "Next Women of Country".
-The singer was joined by spring country artist Lauren Alaina, Post Monroe and Maggie Rose.
+The tour was announced in August 2016, while McBride was wrapping up a summer festival outing, which seamlessly transitioned into the tour.
+Additionally, the singer served as the headlining act for "Band Against Cancer".
+The tour kicked off in October 2016 with High Valley, Hailey Whitters, and Shelly Fairchild rotating as opening acts.
+In December 2016, McBride announced the second leg of the tour, in collaboration with CMT's "Next Women of Country".
+This leg featured spring country artist Lauren Alaina, Post Monroe, and Maggie Rose.
 The tour concluded in March 2017.

 Speaking on the tour, McBride stated:"With so much tragedy and uncertainty in the world, our family is watching less news and spending more time listening to music, sharing stories over dinner and loving each other.
 I want this concert to be a place where people can share the common experience of music and how it can work its magic, as only music can."